Sienci-Labs/Resources/superlongboard/slb-manual.md

 - Sometimes faster speeds won’t actually make projects run faster since you might be limited by the speed you can realistically cut through the material
   - Consequently,  higher speeds and accelerations should not dramatically impact machine wear

-- If homing was set up and you are using jigs, please re-check your homing offsets, since motor acceleration can change where your machine homes to.
+- If homing is set up and you are using jigs, please re-check your homing offsets, since motor acceleration can change where your machine homes to.

 ### SLB Microsteps & Movement Tuning

 The default configuration for the SLB is **32nd microstepping ($150-153)**.
 The more precise microstepping signalling on the SLB’s TMC2660Cs drivers means that they’re able to maintain similar torque no matter the microstep settings.
 Moreover, coarser microsteps are still interpolated after-the-fact, to make the steps less jarring and reduce resonance.
 In our testing we found that 32nd worked just as well as 8th, while providing more benefit of reduced motor noise and improved accuracy.

-Once you’ve got your steppers plugged in and decided on your microstepping, you should test that your machine moves by the distance you instruct.The easiest way to do it is to use <a href="https://resources.sienci.com/view/gs-additional-features/#movement-tuning">gSender's built-in Movement Tuning tool</a>.
+Once you’ve got your steppers plugged in and decided on your microstepping, you should test that your machine moves by the distance you instruct.
+The easiest way to do it is to use <a href="https://resources.sienci.com/view/gs-additional-features/#movement-tuning">gSender's built-in Movement Tuning tool</a>.

 ### SLB Motor Holding